trj2fig¶

 init→ frame0(or the last frame when--reverse-xis active).None/none/null→ absolute energies (no referencing).Integer literal → the corresponding 0-based frame index.

-Convert energies to either kcal/mol (default) or Hartree and, when a reference is active, subtract the reference value to produce ΔE.
+Convert energies to either kcal/mol (default) or hartree and, when a reference is active, subtract the reference value to produce ΔE.

 Build the Plotly figure (strong ticks, spline interpolation, markers, no title) and export it to every requested extension.